Springfield Development Code Update Project

 Project Purpose

 In March 2020, Governor Kate Brown issued Executive Order 20-04 directing state agencies to take actions to reduce and regulate greenhouse gas emissions and mitigate the impacts of climate change.
-In response, the Oregon Land Conservation and Development Commission adopted the Climate Friendly and Equitable Communities (CFEC) permanent rules on July 21st, 2022, with clarifying amendments on November 2nd, 2023.
+In response, the Oregon Land Conservation and Development Commission adopted the Climate Friendly and Equitable Communities (CFEC) permanent rules.

-The project implemented the parking component of a state mandate consisting of prescriptive rules with little room for flexibility.
+This project implemented the parking component of the mandate.
 The Springfield City Council directed staff to remove off-street vehicle parking requirements from the Springfield Development Code, however, this does not preclude property owners from providing on-site parking voluntary for new developments.
-The code amendments generally maintain existing parking development standards, e.g., landscaping, property access from the right of way, stormwater treatment, paving requirements, etc., when parking is voluntarily provided while amending those standards as required by the CFEC rules.

 Adoption of Amendments